 Interest expense in the first quarter of fiscal 2009 decreased \$1.3 million, or 29.8%, to \$3.2 million.
 The decrease is primarily attributable to lower effective interest rates.
 Weighted-average borrowings in the first quarter of fiscal 2009 were \$337.7 million at an effective interest rate of 3.9% as compared to weighted-average borrowings in the first quarter of fiscal 2008 of \$341.5 million at an effective interest rate of 5.8%.
-In the first quarter of fiscal 2009, we recorded \$0.4 million in interest expense related to our interest rate swap agreements and \$0.5 million in interest expense related to our interest rate collar agreement.
-In the first quarter of fiscal 2008, we recorded \$0.2 million in interest expense related to our interest rate collar agreement.
+In the first quarter of fiscal 2009, we recorded \$0.4 million in interest expense related to our interest rate swap agreement.
+In the first quarter of fiscal 2008, we recorded \$0.2 million in interest expense related to our interest rate swap agreement.